What is a Biohazard Spill Kit?

 - Spill Clean Up Protocol: This is an instruction sheet that provides instructions for personnel responsible for cleaning up biological spills.
 It contains detailed procedures on how to clean up biological spills.

 A Biohazard spill kit includes additional items that are dependant on the location and site’s requirements.
-These additional items may include safety coats or aprons, shoes, dust mask, safety goggles, respirators as well as disinfectants, disinfectant wipes, bucket, waste bags with tie and spill warning signs.
+These additional items may include safety coats or aprons, shoes, dust mask, safety goggles, respirators as well as disinfectants, disinfectant wipes, bucket, waste bags with a tie and spill warning signs.

 Why Should Your Business Have a Biohazard Spill Kit